NuruProgramming/Nuru/README.md

 In Nuru you can get input from users using the `jaza()` keyword as follows:
 ```
-fanya jina = jaza("Unaitwa nani? ") // will prompt for input
+jina = jaza("Unaitwa nani? ") // will prompt for input

 andika("Habari yako " + jina)
 ```